hapax/hapax.github.io/assets/alien-maths.md

 A more systematic approach to conceptualising the inner life of other animals is the [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) model of biologist Jakob von Uexküll.
-Uexküll wanted to understand how animals create meaning, model and interact with their environments.
+Uexküll wanted to understand how animals model and interact with their environments and thereby create meaning.
 The *umwelt* (German for "environment") is a synthesis of these factors,